 Each city department is responsible for maintaining clear sidewalks abutting their buildings and field offices in outlying areas.
 The entire City Hall complex is maintained by Department of Public Works staff.

-Forestry clears a limited number of specified locations while other pedestrian walks are cleared by Sanitation staff.
+Forestry Services clears a limited number of specified locations while other pedestrian walks are cleared by Sanitation Services staff.

 City Owned Parking Lots

-Sanitation clears sidewalks abutting railroad bridges in conjunction with a general plowing operation.
+Sanitation Services clears sidewalks abutting railroad bridges in conjunction with a general plowing operation.

 City Maintained Bridges

 The Infrastructure Services Division is responsible for a specified list of sidewalks on bridges.
-Certain bridge sidewalks are cleared by the Sanitation Division but only in conjunction with a plowing operation cleanup.
+Certain bridge sidewalks are cleared by the Sanitation Services but only in conjunction with a plowing operation cleanup.

 Bridges/Overpasses Over Freeways/Interstate Highways

-Pedestrian walkways and streets with sidewalks abutting bridges are cleared by Sanitation, only when a plowing operation is called and there is sufficient snow accumulation to warrant a plowing.
+Pedestrian walkways and streets with sidewalks abutting bridges are cleared by Sanitation Services, only when a plowing operation is called and there is sufficient snow accumulation to warrant a plowing.

 City ordinance prohibits shoveling snow onto streets